EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/code_review.md

 - Modularity – is the code organised into reusable and testable components?
 - Performance – is the code efficient enough for the task?

-### Consideration - what not to look for in a code review?
+### Consideration - what not to look for in a review?

 While code reviews are essential for quality, it is just as important to avoid nitpicking or overstepping.
 Here are things that should not be the focus of a code review: